About

 About the Institute

-A research institute for the age of intelligent machines.
+An independent research institute for the age of intelligent machines.

 Mission